Menu Engineering Worksheet — Free Excel & PDF Download

 - 1List all menu items with their food cost and sales volume

-- 2The worksheet automatically categorizes each item into the matrix
+- 2The worksheet categorizes each item into the matrix

-- 4Implement changes and re-analyze after 30 days
+- 4Make the changes and re-run the analysis after 30 days

 The Resource